 What is Acro Yoga?

-Acro yoga is a relatively modern practice that combines the ancient wisdom of yoga with the creative dynamic movements of acrobatic play between multiple people.
-You may associate acro yoga with couples or partners yoga, in which one person lies on their back while the other balances on their feet and performs various poses.
+Acroyoga is a relatively modern practice that combines the ancient wisdom of yoga with the creative, dynamic movements of acrobatic play between multiple people.
+You may associate acro yoga with couples or partner yoga, in which one person lies on their back while the other balances on their feet and performs various poses.
 However, acro yoga can also include several yogis and virtually endless variations of yoga asanas.

 Benefits of Group Acro Yoga